 Never let it be said that four dudes from the Midwest couldn't inspire some genuinely creepy moments, especially in their music videos!

-Also, due to the high volume of Nightmare Fuel coming from the Youngblood Chronicles, please put Nightmare Fuel relating to the series of videos Fall Out Boy is releasing for Save Rock and Roll into its respective folder.
-With how it's been so far, we're gonna need all the help we can get.
+Also, due to the high volume of Nightmare Fuel coming from the Youngblood Chronicles, please put Nightmare Fuel relating to the series of videos Fall Out Boy released for Save Rock and Roll into its respective folder.
+Considering how it is, we're gonna need all the help we can get.

 - America's Suitehearts has regular people finding themselves morphed into freakish Hollywood caricatures of themselves through camera flashes.
 It's implied that this was the fate of the band as well.